 Recruiters and hiring managers love to complain about the dull cover letters they receive from job candidates.
-But let’s be honest: Do you employ the same level of charm, empathy, and enthusiasm to the offer letters you send?
+But be honest: do you employ the same level of charm, empathy, and enthusiasm to the offer letters you send?

 Do you treat offer letters as branding documents or contracts?
 As an important gesture or a mere formality?

 Offer letters are the most underrated of all company communications—not just within recruitment processes, but overall.